incubateur-ademe/nosgestesclimat/docs/translation.md

 **The method**

-The method used for the rules translation consists in storing for each targeted languages, both the _reference_ value and its translation in a separated file (`./data/translated-rules-<lang>.yaml`):
+The method used for the rules translation consists in storing for each [supported language](#available-languages), both the _reference_ value and its translation in a separated file (`./data/translated-rules-<lang>.yaml`):

 ```yaml
 # Example from .data/translated-rules-en-us.yaml